Uri121/react-site/README.md

 To complete this test, you will need to write a simple [React](https://facebook.github.io/react/) based web app, and provide us the source files to be built.

-The purpose of this challenge is to assess your **skills and approach to composing a simple web app** given a screem and a json feed.
+The purpose of this challenge is to assess your **skills and approach to composing a simple web app** given a screen and a json feed.
 We will also assess the **generated HTML, CSS, and JS** output.

 ## The Challenge